Be money smart

 -

-When securing your accommodation for the next academic year, letting agents and landlords will usually require either a deposit or a retainer.
-You will need to budget for this cost from your current academic year’s finances.
+When securing your accommodation for the next academic year, letting agents and landlords will usually require a deposit and possibly a summer retainer too.
+You will need to budget for this cost from your current academic year’s funding.